What is the most durable worktop for bathrooms?

 Granite worktop

 Again, this naturally mined stone gives a one-off finish.
-Granite is a bold look that works wonderfully in contemporary designs.
+Granite has a bold look that works wonderfully in contemporary designs.
 This stone is available in so many different colours, it’s a great material for anyone who wants to inject some colour into the bathroom scheme.

-With so many different varieties of stone worktop available, it can be hard to know where to start for your bathroom worktop.
+With so many different varieties of stone worktops available, it can be hard to know where to start for your bathroom worktop.
 It’s always worth seeing and touching examples in the flesh.
 Get in touch or visit our showroom to see for yourself.